Table of contents - Click on the links below to skip around

-E-juices are perishable and should be treated like food and water.
-We here at Vapebox suggest changing out old e-juices with new ones.
-Ingredients in vape juice last longer than food because the e-juice ingredients are encapsulated in glycerin as opposed to food that is exposed to air.
+E-liquids are perishable and should be treated like food and water.
+We here at Vapebox suggest changing out old juices with new ones.
+Ingredients in vape juice last longer than food because the ingredients are encapsulated in glycerin as opposed to food that is exposed to air.
 The standard life span of any juice is 12 months.

 Like all consumables, e-juice has a shelf life and should be replaced frequently to ensure freshness.
 We here at Vapebox throw out e-juice that is 6 months or older just to be safe.

-Vapebox is a subscription service that sends out new e-juice every month.
+Vapebox is a subscription service that sends out new juice every month.
 Every Vapebox is custom tailored to your flavor preferences.
 If you are interested in learning more, click the button below.

 Vaping can be a delicate balance of many technologically advanced parts.
 Coils in particular need to be especially taken care of, as they can truly make or break your vaping experience.
 With the tips provided above, you'll be able to know exactly why a coil has burnt out.
 These simple fixes will extend the lifespan of your coils and will keep them from burning out in the future.